css459/ResearchRealms/README.md

 * `requests`

-These can be configured to be whatever you want, except `sys` is always **implicitly forbidden**, since `sys` itself is used to forebid packages.
+These can be configured to be whatever you want, except `sys` is always **implicitly forbidden**, since `sys` itself is used to forbid packages.

 **Programs have a maximum execution time of 30 seconds.**